Easy Vegan White Bean Dip

 How to Make White Bean Dip Without a Food Processor

-Whether you have a minimalist kitchen like me or just prefer to skip the bulky gadgets, this easy white bean dip is perfect for any setup.
+Whether you have a minimalist kitchen like me or just prefer to skip bulky gadgets, this easy white bean dip is perfect for any setup.
+It’s made entirely by hand—no food processor or tahini required—yet still turns out smooth, creamy, and packed with flavor.

 To achieve a smooth texture and rich flavor without a food processor, keep these key factors in mind: